openhackathons-org/gpubootcamp/ai/Megatron/README.md

 It is possible to run it in an environment where you have access to 2 X A100 GPUs 40 GB with NVLink/Switch.

 ### Scenario 1 : local station with 2 X A100 GPU 40 GB and NVLINK
-When docker pull & run is allowed, and the GPUs are directly accessbile to the users in the environment.
+When docker pull & run is allowed, and the GPUs are directly accessible to the users in the environment.

 #### Step 1 - Clone the gpubootcamp repo to obtain the scripts and notebooks.
 `git clone https://github.com/gpuhackathons-org/gpubootcamp.git &&